hkpeaks/peaks-consolidation/README.md

 Apart from JoinTable, this url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
 The whole processing time is 124 seconds running on a 3-year-old desktop PC with only 32GB RAM.
 Utilization of memory resources throughout the process is near half.
 Less resource demanding if comparing a JoinTable test.

-## Consolidation Rules
+## Consolidation Rules for Financial Close and Budgeting

 Peaks Consolidation will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities by the following conolidation rules:-

-1. Voucher generation e.g. reversal, amortization, fair value adjustment
+1. Voucher generation e.g. reversal, amortization, acquisition, displosal, fair value adjustment
 2. Segmental multi-currency account periodical balance e.g. Yearly, Weekly, Daily
 3. Account allocation
 4. account reconciliation